Minimally Invasive Procedures. Maximally Effective Results.

 - Transcutaneous Electric Nerve Stimulation (TENS)

 A goal of this procedure it to relieve the pain caused by pinched nerves due to a damaged disc in the cervical spine.
-The diseased or damaged disc will be replaced with an artificial disc between two of the cervical vertebrae thus alleviating pressure on the spinal cord or affected nerve.
+The damaged disc will be replaced with an artificial disc between two of the cervical vertebrae thus alleviating pressure on the spinal cord or affected nerve.
 This disc replacement procedure helps to preserve the motion of the spine.
-Watch a video.

 The intervertebral foramina is an opening between adjacent vertebrae that allows nerves to pass to and from the spinal cord.
-If this passage is being obstructed or the nerve is being pinched by a bone or disc surgery may be required.
-Our surgeons alleviate this issue with a minimally invasive Foraminotomy procedure, which entails using an arthroscope to remove the obstruction.
-Watch a video.
+If this passage is being obstructed, or the nerve is being pinched by a bone or disc, surgery may be required.
+Our surgeons alleviate this issue with a minimally invasive foraminotomy procedure, which entails using an arthroscope to remove the obstruction.

 This procedure is performed through an incision on the lower back.
 The surgeon removes a section of bone, called the lamina, from one or more vertebrae.
-This relieves pressure on the nerve roots of your spine caused by stenosis (a narrowing of the spinal canal).
-Watch a video.
+This relieves pressure on the nerve roots of your spine caused by stenosis.

 Kyphoplasty / Vertebroplasty

 These procedures involve the injection of a type of cement mixture into a fractured vertebrae through the use of a hollow needle and the guidance of imaging technology.
 The purpose of this procedure is to relieve compression of the fractured the bone that causes pain.
-Kyphoplasty differs from Vertebroplasty in that a balloon is first utilized to create space in the bone.
-Watch a video.
+Kyphoplasty differs from vertebroplasty in that a balloon is first utilized to create space in the bone.

 A surgeon removes a small piece of the lamina and scrapes out protruding disk material.

-Microsurgery can be used successfully on a small disk bulge pressing on a branch of the sciatic nerve (a group of nerves bound in one nerve sheath that runs from the lower back through the buttocks and thigh to the knee).
-It offers advantages over conventional surgery, including a shorter hospital stay, fewer complications, and less postoperative pain.
-Watch a video.
+Microsurgery can be used successfully on a small disk bulge pressing on a branch of the sciatic nerve.
+It offers advantages over conventional surgery, including a shorter hospital stay, fewer complications and less postoperative pain.

 This operation involves a bone graft (usually bone from the pelvis and chips from the spine) to fuse to the lower spinal vertebrae and prevent painful motion of the spine.
 Months of casting and bracing are required to immobilize the back and promote a solid fusion.
-Our surgeons perform this surgery as minimally invasive as possible.
-Watch a video.
+Our surgeons perform this surgery as minimally invasively as possible.